fbngrm/time-tracker/README.md

 ## Issues
 Time timer displayed in the frontend is not accurate when stopped and continued multiple times.
 The time tracked and send to the backend is accurate though.
-This is just affects user experience/visualization and is not a data accuracy issue.
+This just affects user experience/visualization and is not a data accuracy issue.
 Still, this needed to be fixed in a future iteration.